christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ### featureCounts
-The parameters I used for featureConts are as follows:
+The command I used for featureCounts was:

 ```bash
 printf "Running featureCounts for summarizing multiple paired end datasets.